Distance: 32.7 miles. Elevation: 7286 ft (doubt it!)

 There was no signal here.
 Yes, I have finally found a place in France with no mobile signal, but I had to go to a place with overhanging rocks halfway up a mountain to find it!
 In UK you can just go to any pub.

 So I just recorded my report audibly into my phone:

 After that last report I put my extra bits of warm gear on and started the descent.

 The wind was now in my face, but it didn’t slow me down because the road was so steep.
 It was cold but never unbearable, and slightly warmer near the bottom.
 In one of the long twisty tunnels, an idiot decided to overtake me on a blind bend inside a tunnel with traffic coming the other way.
 Luckily nothing happened.
 I shook my head in frustration, hoping he’d at least be looking in his mirror.
 I was going at such a rate that I nearly caught up with him anyway, but then around one particular bend I saw a police car stopped, and wondered if there’d been an accident.
 I soon realised that it’s as close as I’ve come to a live rock fall.
 Workers were there sweeping it up.

 If I’d been coming down less than an hour earlier I might have actually seen it happening, which could have been really hair-raising if I was travelling fast at the time.
 There was hardly any sun on me deep in the gorge.

 Now and again the evening yellow sun was lighting up the tops of the rocks so I got a few pictures.
 It really is a spectacular gorge.

-At one point I was thinking it’s the number one in gorges, but I always tend to think that when I’m there, only for another one to have the same effect on me on a later ride.
+At one point I was thinking it’s the number one in gorges, but I always tend to think that when I discover a new gorge, only for another one to have the same effect on me on a later ride.

 Eventually the gorge came to an end and I was on the main road back to Puget Théniers.
 And now the sun was on me for a nice flat five-mile ride back to base.